-This class comprises extents in space, in particular on the surface of the earth, in the pure sense of physics: independent from temporal phenomena and matter.
+This class comprises extents in the natural space we live in, in particular on the surface of the Eearth, in the pure sense of physics: independent from temporal phenomena and matter.
+They may serve describing the physical location of things or phenomena or other areas of interest.
+Geometrically, instances of E53 Place constitute single contiguous areas or a finite aggregation of disjoint areas in space which are each individually contiguous.
+They may have fuzzy boundaries.